Villa in Cefalù, Sicily, Italy for 8 persons

 Whether you seek a romantic, rural retreat steeped in peace and tranquillity or a family-friendly property with plenty of space for children to play, browse our collection of holiday villas in Cefalù to find your dream accommodation.

 Our specially hand-picked villas in Cefalù boast a host of unique charms that cater to a range of preferences.

-We have properties suitable for those seeking a tranquil countryside escape such as Villa Profondo Blu, a dream villa with pool and panoramic views out over Cefalù for friends to relax and enjoy.
-However, if proximity to a beach is a deal-breaker, choose a home like the modern and spacious Villa Allegra and Villa Mazzaforno which are both within walking distance of Mazzaforno beach, as well as being a short drive away from the centre of Cefalù.
+We have properties suitable for those seeking a tranquil countryside escape and dream villas with pool and panoramic views out over Cefalù for friends to relax and enjoy.
+However, if proximity to a beach is a deal-breaker, choose a villa like Villa Elaia or Villa Elisir which are both within walking distance of Mazzaforno beach, as well as being a short drive away from the centre of Cefalù.